se2p/tool-competition-av/README.md

 [Self driving car testing library](/self_driving): library that helps the integration of the test input generators, our code pipeline, and the BeamNG simulator

+[Scenario template]: basic scenario used in this competition

 [Documentation](/documentation): contains the installation guide and the detailed rules of the competition

 [Sample test generators](/sample_test_generators): sample test generators already integrated with the code pipeline for illustrative purposes